Coffea stenophylla

 Coffea stenophylla, also known as highland coffee or Sierra Leone coffee, is a species of Coffea originating in West Africa.

-As of 2020, it is not commercially cultivated, because its low yield and small berries make it inferior to the two economically dominant species Coffea arabica and Coffea canephora (robusta).
+As of 2020, it was not commercially cultivated, because its low yield and small berries make it inferior to the two economically dominant species, Coffea arabica and Coffea canephora (robusta).

 Research is being done to evaluate the sensory and agronomic benefits of commercially cultivating it as a method of expanding the genetic diversification of global coffee stock and increasing resilience to both climate change and crop disease pressures.

 Description

-C. stenophylla is native to the West African countries of Guinea, Ivory Coast, Liberia and Sierra Leone.
-The plant grows as a shrub or tree, to a height of up to 20 feet and has been found to be a heat-tolerant species of coffee.
+Vegetative characteristics

+Coffea stenophylla is a heat-tolerant, 3–6 m tall shrub or small tree with glabrous, flattened to subterete branches bearing opposite, glossy, oblong-lanceolate, petiolate, stipulate, 4–10 cm long, and 1.5–2.5 cm wide leaves with a pointed apex.

+Generative characteristics

+The subsessile to pedunculate, 2–4-flowered inflorescences with up to 2.5 mm long peduncles bear white flowers.
 Ripe C. stenophylla berries are a dark purple, in contrast to C. arabica, whose berries turn red when ripe.

 It has a flavor profile comparable to C. arabica and has been described as complex and naturally sweet with medium-high acidity, fruitiness, and a good mouth feel.

+Taxonomy

+It was described by George Don in 1834.